alanmitchell/bmon-website/guide/appx-sensor-applications.md

 </p>
 </td>
 <td>
-<p>Most fuel float sensors, including the one linked to the in the
+<p>Most fuel float sensors, including the one linked to in the
 left column, have a varying resistance output from 33 Ohms (full) to 240 Ohms (empty).
 With this sensor, the following BMON Transform will produce a value of 0 for Empty and 100 for Full:</p>